hmrc/pillar2-submission-api/resources/public/api/conf/common/testing.md

-API testing is performed in the [HMRC developer hub](https://developer.tax.service.gov.uk/api-documentation) “sandbox” environment.
+API testing is performed in the [HMRC developer hub](https://developer.service.gov.uk/api-documentation) “sandbox” environment.
 Once you’ve [registered for an account](https://developer.service.hmrc.gov.uk/developer/registration) you can conduct your own testing.
 The Pillar 2 API belongs to the "Corporation Tax" category.

 Work through the instructions on the [getting started](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub) page to create an application, then locate and subscribe to the Pillar 2 API.

 The next steps are outlined on the Open API Specification (**OAS**) page under "setup".
-You can find the link in the "Endpoints" section.
+Access to the OAS page is currently restricted, so please use the link in the "Endpoints" section to contact support and join the private trial.

-- [Create a test user](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing/test-users-test-data-stateful-behaviour) with a Pillar 2 Subscription.
+- Create a test user with a Pillar 2 Subscription.
-- [Create a bearer token](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints) for the test user.
+- Create a bearer token for the test user.
 - Set up a test organisation.
 - Run a SubmitUKTR request.

 We’ve included some information to help you test your application here.
-There is a link to the OAS page in the "Endpoints" section.

 **Header Parameters**